polyfony-inc/polyfony/README.md

 ```php
 url.rewrite-once = ("^(?!/Assets/).*" => "/?")
 ```
+* grant write permissions to your webserver/php/hhvm on `/Private/Storage/` and `/Public/Assets/`

 ## Quick tour
 You can read this quick tour, or just browse the `../Private/Bundles/Demo/` code.